The US is formalizing Team Telecom rules to restrict foreign ownership of internet and telecom assets

 extreme delays companies can experience going through a Team Telecom review (membership required), which in the case of China Mobile

-executive order formally instantiating Team Telecom as a legal process for reviewing applications for telecom licenses, deals and other
+new executive order formally instantiating Team Telecom as a legal process for reviewing applications for telecom licenses, deals and other

 requests made to the FCC.
 Under a newly christened &Committee for the Assessment of Foreign Participation in the United States

-Telecommunications Services Sector& (CAFPUSTSS?), the Committee will be charged with assisting &the FCC in its public interest review of
+Telecommunications Services Sector& (CAFPUSTSS?), the Committee will be charged with assisting ''the FCC in its public interest review of

 national security and law enforcement concerns that may be raised by foreign participation in the United States telecommunications services

-sector.& Like its Team Telecom forerunner, the Committee will be made up of the heads of Justice, Defense and Homeland Security, with the
+sector.
+Like its Team Telecom forerunner, the Committee will be made up of the heads of Justice, Defense and Homeland Security, with the

 attorney general playing the role of chair

-Applications to the Committee will be referred to the U.S
+Applications to the Committee will be referred to the United States government highest-ranking intelligence officer, the Director of

-government highest-ranking intelligence officer, the Director of National Intelligence, for analysis.
-Unlike in the past, where the timeline
+National Intelligence, for analysis.
+Unlike in the past, where the timeline for reviews was anything but standardized, the executive order

-for reviews was anything but standardized, the executive order provides for a 120-day adjudication process, with a 90-day extension if the
+provides for a 120-day adjudication process, with a 90-day extension if the Committee has additional concerns and goes through a secondary

-Committee has additional concerns and goes through a secondary review.
-In a brief press statement, FCC Chairman Ajit Pai said, &I applaud
+review.
+In a brief press statement, FCC Chairman Ajit Pai said, &I applaud the President for formalizing Team Telecom review and

-the President for formalizing Team Telecom review and establishing a process that will allow the Executive Branch to provide its expert
+establishing a process that will allow the Executive Branch to provide its expert input to the FCC in a timely manner.& The FCC intends to

-input to the FCC in a timely manner.& The FCC intends to finish its own rulemaking around Team Telecom, a process which was first proposed
+finish its own rulemaking around Team Telecom, a process which was first proposed at the tail end of the Obama administration and has been

-at the tail end of the Obama administration and has been on-going ever since.
-These reforms to Team Telecom are in line with similar reforms
+on-going ever since.
+These reforms to Team Telecom are in line with similar reforms made to CFIUS, the Committee for Foreign Investment in

-made to CFIUS, the Committee for Foreign Investment in the United States, which were finalized at the beginning of this year after Congress

-passed a reform bill in 2018.
+the United States, which were finalized at the beginning of this year after Congress passed a reform bill in 2018.
 WTF is CFIUS?
+While the

-While the new rules will provide some certainty to areas of telecom like fiber optic cable
+new rules will provide some certainty to areas of telecom like fiber optic cable expansion and wireless services, expect the new rules to be

-expansion and wireless services, expect the new rules to be used to put even more restrictions on countries like China hoping to get a slice
+used to put even more restrictions on countries like China hoping to get a slice of the United States infrastructure market

 Indeed, in the FCC statement today, the agency said, &As we demonstrated last year in rejecting the China Mobile application, this FCC will

-not hesitate to act to protect our networks from foreign threats.& Trump readying ‘all of the above& fusillade on Chinese tech
+not hesitate to act to protect our networks from foreign threats.
+Trump readying ‘all of the above& fusillade on Chinese tech